hack4impact-upenn/coach-me-health/README.md

 # CoachMe Health Automated SMS Dashboard

+## This project has a new home!
+Ongoing development can be found at [coachmehealth/sms-care-portal](https://github.com/coachmehealth/sms-care-portal)

+---

 Automated SMS dashboard with chatbot for automatically monitoring and tabulating patient data.
 Built Fall 2020 under Hack4Impact Penn.

 **Project Manager/Technical Lead:** Ben Demers, Carol Li